|

 collect the stuff, and had told him there were only two flat-packed

 wardrobes.
-There were actually three wardrobes, two bedside tables and two
+There were actually three wardrobes, two bedside tables and two chests

-be back soon to collect the rest of it.
+back soon to collect the rest of it.
 And so we drank another cuppa as we

 waved goodbye to the van.
 We then spent half an hour moving furniture into